RosettaCommons/documentation/Bin-transition-probabilities-file.md

 Bin transition probabilities (.bin_params) files are used to define the probabilities of transitioning from one mainchain torsion bin at residue i to another bin at residue i+1.
 For our purposes, a mainchain torsion bin is defined as a region in mainchain torsion space lying within well-defined, rectangular boundaries.
 For example, bin "B" from the ABEGO definitions is defined as any mainchain conformation for which phi is between -180 and 0 degrees, psi is greater than 50 or less than -125 degrees, and omega is greater than 90 or less than -90 degrees.

 The defined transition probabilities are used by certain sampling schemes, and could be used for scoring as well.
+Note that the format is intended to be completely general, so that it could be applied to alpha-amino acids, beta-amino acids, nucleic acids, other noncanonical building blocks, or mixed heteropolymers.

 ## Bin transition probabilities file format